Privacy Policy

 (e) Technical data (IoT PI)

-(f) Your privacy decisions (IoT PI)
+(f) Your privacy requests (IoT PI)

 (g) Location (IoT PI)

-Necessary for our legitimate interests (to conduct scientific research under Grant FA8750-15-2-0277 and Grant SBE-1513957 as mentioned above)
+Necessary for our legitimate interests (to conduct scientific research under applicable research protocols and sponsor requirements, as described in this Privacy Policy and related research documentation).

 To administer and protect our Services (including troubleshooting, data analysis, testing, system maintenance, support, reporting and hosting of data, preventing fraud and abuse)